Some elements of your breast augmentation recovery can be... well... painful, but some are more of a nuisance.

 Preparation Is Key

-Knowing that these muscle spasms are going to happen after your surgery means you'll be well prepared to deal with them when they land.
+Knowing that these muscle spasms are going to happen after your breast augmentation means you'll be well prepared to deal with them when they land.

 Don't be surprised if your surgeon offers a muscle relaxant medication (Valium) as part of your post-op prescription.
 Some surgeons will also recommend specific exercises to help ease any spasms.

-Although your instinct may be kick back and totally relax after surgery (some of this is good BTW) the best thing you can do to help ease any muscle tightness is to keep mobile (gently!)... this is especially good for morning boob.
+Although your instinct may be kick back and totally relax after your breast augmentation (some of this is good BTW) the best thing you can do to help ease any muscle tightness is to keep mobile (gently!)... this is especially good for morning boob.

 You can expect any muscle spasms to be at their most intense in the first week, tailing off (in frequency and duration) until your muscles have fully recovered at about 6-8 weeks post-op.

 Sometimes muscle spasms go on longer though.
-And it's most commonly caused by an implant that's too large for your body.
-The larger the implant, the longer it will take your muscle to get accustomed to it.
+And it's most commonly caused by a breast implant that's too large for your body.
+The larger the breast implant, the longer it will take your muscle to get accustomed to it.

 If you’re naturally an anxious person you may also be tensing muscles without realizing it, and this can also extend any muscle tightness you feel.
 Try to relax girl!
 Calming teas and essential oils are extremely helpful for me :)